 Update: September 2016

-It's really simple to start monitoring Java applications in Dataloop using our Prometheus plugins.
-Simply install a Dataloop agent on your Java server, start a Prometheus JMX exporter and use the Dataloop agent to scrape the metrics.
+It's really simple to start monitoring Java applications in Outlyer using our Prometheus plugins.
+Simply install a Outlyer agent on your Java server, start a Prometheus JMX exporter and use the Outlyer agent to scrape the metrics.
 You can also scrape metrics endpoints in your application if you instrument using a Prometheus client library.